lsst-ts/ts_cycle_build/doc/user-guide/user-guide.rst

     git checkout -b tickets/DM-12345
     git push --set-upstream origin tickets/DM-12345

+* Open a Slack thread on the ``ts-build`` channel with the following message "Cycle XXXX :thread:".

   * Open the ``cycle/cycle.env`` file and update the cycle number at the top and set the revision number to zero.

     .. important::